 We ordered the four kinds of cheese on the board, and cardamom Marcona almonds, Manjar Blanco, and Cape Gooseberry on the side.

-Instead of bread, the cheeseboard featured a gluten-free substitute known as papadum, a thin, crisp cracker made with gluten-free flour.
-It tastes fabulous with the delicious cheese ranging from soft and sweet to hard and pungent.
+Instead of bread, the cheeseboard featured a gluten-free substitute: papadum, a thin, crisp cracker made with gluten-free flour.
+It tastes fabulous with the delicious cheese, ranging from soft and sweet to hard and pungent.

-Also, if you opt for the bread service at Tiffins, you can request papadum as the substitute.
-We now have a love affair with papadum and love to make papadum at home!
+Additionally, if you choose the bread service at Tiffins, you can request papadum as an alternative.
+We now have a love affair with papadum and love making papadum at home!

 Sensory Note: Our son doesn’t like the crispy texture of the papadum when he is expecting bread.
 If your child has sensory preferences, it’s essential to establish clear expectations.